maximmajor/url-shortening-service/README.md

 9. interfaces/:
    This sub-directory contains code related to defining data structures, interfaces, types for the feature.

-10. shortLinkController.ts, shortLinkRepository.ts, and shortLinkModel.ts:
+10. controllerInterface.ts, RepositoryInterface.ts, and ModelInterface.ts:
     These define the interfaces for the controller, repository, and data model.

 11. middlewares/: